dgroomes/gradle-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * DONE Implement a `java-preview-features-kotlin-dsl` sub-project.
 (Pretty much copy <https://github.com/dgroomes/wiremock-playground/blob/db2684af8617995106e7793ea1348e1d6516bc70/build.gradle.kts>)
+* Rename `java-preview-features` to `java-preview-features-groovy-dsl` and `java-preview-features-kotlin-dsl` to `java-preview-features` because the Kotlin DSL is now fully usable and featureful in my experience.
+This was not quite true a year ago but it is really good now!
+I love the auto-completion.